planetary/.github/README.md

 ## Questions?

 For standards questions or implementation help:
-- Create an issue in this repo
+- Create an issue in this repository
-- Ask in #engineering Slack channel
-- Tag @lead-engineer or @director-tech
+- Open a pull request with proposed changes